comp585/docs/design/mechanics.md

 N/A

 ### Objects
-How to pick them up and move them.
 - Tap button for topic selection, hiding instructions, choosing game piece, choosing truth verdict, and continuing through game
 - Scroll through topics to view more options

 ### Actions
-Including whatever switches and buttons are used, interacting with objects, and what means of communication are used.
+**Including whatever switches and buttons are used, interacting with objects, and what means of communication are used.**
 - Buttons are pressed to select options displayed on screen(topic select, truth verdict, choose game piece, continuing).
 - Message is sent at the beginning of each new round to display who is the teller and how many points each player has.

 ### Combat
-If there is combat or even conflict, how is this specifically modeled?
+**If there is combat or even conflict, how is this specifically modeled?**

 N/A

 ### Screen Flow
-How each screen is related to every other and a description of the purpose of each screen.
+**How each screen is related to every other and a description of the purpose of each screen**
 - Get started screen is shown the first time a user starts to interact.
 ![](../img/getstarted.PNG)
 - Detailed instructions are shown when bot is restarted.